jiasong18/Ant-Media-Server-Wiki/WebRTC-WebSocket-Messaging-Details.md

 ws://SERVER_NAME:5080/WebRTCAppEE/websocket
 ```

 2. Client sends publish JSON command to the server with stream name parameter.
+(Remove token parameter if token control is not enabled)

 ```json
 {